 You’ve put months of hard training into preparing for a marathon and you’re just a few days away from stepping up to the starting line.
 You want to ensure everything is in place to help you breeze the 26.2 miles in record time.
 Just as important as your training regime is what you pack into your bag on the day of the race itself.
+You might also want to test out your kit on a few runs before D-day if you haven't done that yet.
 Here’s our essential guide on what you need to bring with you.

 Running shoes and insoles